ICYE in the World

 European Voluntary Service and Governmental Volunteer Programmes

-Since 1996, ICYE has been directly involved, both at international and national level, in launching and implementing the Youth In Action programme, particularly the European Voluntary Service (EVS), a programme set up and funded by the European Commission (EC) to promote youth mobility and international voluntary service.
+Since 1996, ICYE has been directly involved, both at international and national level, in launching and implementing the Youth in Action and as of 2014 the Erasmus+ Programme of the European Union, particularly the European Voluntary Service (EVS), a programme set up and funded by the European Commission (EC) to promote youth mobility and international voluntary service.

 ICYE is also involved at various levels in the implementation and further development of government funded volunteer programmes such as the “Weltwärts” programme of the German Ministry of Cooperation and Development.